rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

 the preprocessing step, the appropriate extraction of text from PDFs turned out to be rather challenging.
-This was especially due to the varied formats of the publications, which made the extraction of specific sections—that contained all data relevant to our work—demanding.
+This was especially due to the varied formats of the publications, which made the extraction of specific sections---that contained all data relevant to our work---demanding.
 As mentioned before, if there was no explicit mention of the key-terms like
-`Abstract, Keywords, Introduction, Methodology/Data, Summary, Conclusion` in the text, then the content was saved as ‘reduced\_content’ after applying all other preprocessing steps and filtering out any irrelevant data.\
+`Abstract, Keywords, Introduction, Methodology/Data, Summary, Conclusion` in the text, then the content was saved as 'reduced\_content' after applying all other preprocessing steps and filtering out any irrelevant data.\
 Our experiments suggest that the labeled publications we received for